 How Risks are Reduced:

 ASTM WK17797 testing guidelines must be used to determine the strength of skylight materials to withstand a worker’s weight while also considering the impact of sun exposure on degradation of materials after several years.
 Although these guidelines and tests exist, employers should not rely on manufacturer testing alone; instead they must ensure that an appropriate fall protection system is prepared to prevent falls through skylights.
-The fall protection can consist of fallguards for skylights, which can support more than 400 pounds (twice the weight of the two workers plus their equipment) (Figure 1 and 2), or guardrails at least 45 inches in height with a top rail and mid rail that can withstand a live load of 20 pounds per square foot (Figure 4).
+The fall protection can consist of fallguards for skylights, which can support more than 400 pounds (twice the weight of the two workers plus their equipment), or guardrails at least 45 inches in height with a top rail and mid rail that can support without failure, at least twice the maximum intended load that may be imposed on the cover at any one time (OSHA 1910.29.e.1).
 In this solution, the fallguard skylight screen is offered to eliminate the risk of falling through skylights and the consequential injuries and deaths.

 Effects on Productivity:

 Fallguards will prove to be more than cost-effective, especially as an alternative to a fall through a skylight.

 - Employers should ensure that all workers who are required to work near skylights are properly trained to identify potential fall hazards in advance and do not expose themselves to danger by sitting or stepping on the skylights.

 - Employers also must affix decals and signs near skylights to warn workers about potential fall hazards.

 - Employers must check and strengthen the skylight fallguards to withstand the weight of workers if they step on one by mistake.